fredyf/hello-world/README.md

 Hi Human,

-I love to do a new things.
+I love to do new things.
 Especially in technology that help humanity :).